MicrosoftDocs/dynamics365smb-docs-pr.en-au/business-central/finance-work-with-vat.md

 > The total GST amount for the invoice, grouped by GST identifier, is displayed in the lines.
 You can manually adjust the amount in the **GST Amount** field on the lines for each GST identifier.
 When you modify the **GST Amount** field, application checks to ensure that you have not changed the GST by more than the amount you have specified as the maximum difference allowed.
 If the amount is outside the range of the **Max.
 GST Difference Allowed**, a warning will be displayed stating the maximum allowed difference.
 You will be unable to proceed until the amount is adjusted to within the acceptable parameters.
 Click **OK** and enter another **GST Amount** that is within the allowed range.
 If the GST difference is equal to or lower than the maximum allowed, the GST will be divided proportionally among the document lines that have the same GST identifier.

 ## <a name="calculating-vat-manually-using-journals"></a>Calculating GST Manually Using Journals
 You can also adjust GST amounts in general, sales, and purchase journals.
-For example, you might need to do this when you enter a supplier invoice in your journal and there is a difference between the GST amount that [!INCLUDE[prod_short](includes/prod_short.md)] calculated and the GST amount on the supplier's invoice.
+For example, you might need to do this when you enter a vendor invoice in your journal and there is a difference between the GST amount that [!INCLUDE[prod_short](includes/prod_short.md)] calculated and the GST amount on the vendor's invoice.

 ### <a name="to-set-the-system-up-for-manual-vat-entry-in-a-general-journals"></a>To set the system up for manual GST entry in a general journals
 You must perform the following steps before you manually enter GST in a general journal.